taylornielson22/Neuralink/index.md

 ### The 'Link' Implant
 The 'Link' is a surgically implanted device that will connect to thousands of neurons in the brain.
 The implant is a small sealed device that can stimulate and transmit neural signals with the attached ‘Neural Threads'.
 Neural Threads are micron-scale threads that are inserted into areas of the brain that control movement.
-Each thread contains many electrodes that will record neural activity for the device to decode and interpret the brains intentions.
+Each thread contains many electrodes that will record neural activity for the device to decode and interpret the brains intentions("Neuralink Progress Update, Summer 2020").
 This is done by mathematical models and adaptive algorithms that take advantage of its initial data on how the brain works.
 Eventually, the computer will use the interpreted commands to execute desired functions or tasks.

 ![link](docs/assets/link.PNG)

 ### Testing Link
 To ensure safety, Neuralink will complete a great amount of testing before the first release.
 Elon Musk has already showed the success of the Link by demonstrating its capabilities with animals.
 One being a monkey where it played the game Pong with its mind.
 The monkey, Pager, was initially taught how to play the video game with a joystick while the Neuralink device was implanted in the brain.
 The device decoded the neural activity while the monkey performed different moves.
-After a few minutes, the joystick was removed and the monkey played the game with its mind by using the output of the decoder.
+After a few minutes, the joystick was removed and the monkey played the game with its mind by using the output of the decoder(“Monkey MindPong”).

 ![Monkey](docs/assets/monkey.jpg)

 Neuralink plans to test it on humans within the next year.
 When a user thinks about moving a certain body part or muscle, they device will decode the action potentials fired from those intentions.
 The users first goal would be to learn how to move a virtual mouse.
-Eventually, the user will be able to control more advanced devices once they get more practice and Neutralino’s adaptive decoding algorithms improve.
+Eventually, the user will be able to control more advanced devices once they get more practice and Neutralino’s adaptive decoding algorithms improve(Neuralink).

 ### Neuralink App
 The app installed on an iOS device, would allow the user to control the phone from the just thinking of the desired actions.
 The app also plans to have a Bluetooth connection that would be able to control any device that can connect.
 The Neuralink app provides guides and exercises for the user to learn how to control the device.
 Not only can an iPhone be controlled, but with Bluetooth connection users can control any mouse, keyboard, or other Bluetooth devices.